|

 Haj when they could, knowing he was a scandal waiting

+to happen.
 Haj recently confirmed

 that he brokered a last-minute Iraqi offer to Washington